sahidrajaansari/SummifyAi-an-automatic-text-summarizer/README.md

 # SummifyAI - An Automatic Text Summarizer

-SummifyAI is an advanced text summarization project that utilizes the cutting-edge Pegasus model to generate precise and coherent summaries for various types of text, including general content and chat conversations.
-The project includes model training, API development, and a web application for user interaction.
+SummifyAI is an advanced text summarization tool leveraging the Pegasus model for generating accurate and coherent summaries of diverse texts, including general content and chat conversations.
+This project encompasses model training, API development, and a user-friendly web application.

 ## Table of Contents
 - [Overview](#overview)